raspberrypilearning/lost-in-space/en/step_4.md

 repeat (200)
     move (2) steps
 ```
-You can use different numbers in the `repeat`{:class="blockcontrol"} and `move`{:class="blockmotion"} blocks, as long as the spaceship still gets to Earth!
+You can use different numbers in the `repeat`{:class="block3control"} and `move`{:class="block3motion"} blocks, as long as the spaceship still gets to Earth!
 --- /hint ---
 --- /hints ---

 Test and save your code.
-Your spaceship should move towards the Earth exactly as before, but this time it uses a `repeat`{:class="blockcontrol"} block.
+Your spaceship should move towards the Earth exactly as before, but this time it uses a `repeat`{:class="block3control"} block.

 --- /task ---